 Chronic Pain Management

 30% of adults suffer “chronic pain” at any given time.
 By definition, any pain lasting more than 3-6 months is called “chronic pain”.
 Of these adults with chronic pain, 2% have disabling pain, while 12 % have severe pain.

 The Multidimensional Pain Inventory (MPI) is an inventory designed to assess chronic pain.

-Pain is reported by 30-50% of cancer patients on treatment and by almost 70-90% of those with terminal disease.
+Pain is reported by 30-50% of cancer patients on treatment and by almost 70-90% of those with a terminal disease.

 WHO has devised a “three-step-ladder” for cancer pain relief in adults.
-A two-step-ladder has been developed for pediatric population.
+A two-step-ladder has been developed for the pediatric population.

 This approach recommends administering the right drug at the right time, rather than “on demand” drug administration.
 It is relatively inexpensive and 80-90% effective.